-Students in the joint majors with political science, philosophy or statistics who are considering graduating in the Fall of 2021 must take their senior seminar this spring.
-If you are planning on graduating in the Fall of 2021, contact Laura Yan to let her know that you will need to register for the political economy seminar, econ-philosophy or the econometrics seminar.
+Students in the joint majors with political science, philosophy or statistics who are considering graduating in the Fall of 2022 must take their senior seminar this spring.
+If you are planning on graduating in the Fall of 2022, contact Laura Yan to let her know that you will need to register for the political economy seminar, econ-philosophy or the econometrics seminar.
+You must have completed all of the seminar prerequisites before taking the seminar this Spring.